PoC vs Prototype vs MVP: What Startups Need to Know

 what is prototype

-• Who will be the target audience for feedback on the prototype (internal team, users, testers)?
+2. Who will be the target audience for feedback on the prototype: the internal team, users, or testers?

-• What key features or functions should be included in the prototype to test user flows?
+3. What are the features you should include in the prototype to test user flows?

-• How will we gather and analyze feedback from users interacting with the prototype?
+4. How to gather and analyze feedback from users’ interactions with the prototype?

-• What is the timeline for creating and testing the prototype?
+7. What is the ideal timeline for creating and testing the prototype?

-• Should we focus more on aesthetics or functionality during the prototype stage?
+8. Should we focus on how it looks good or functionality in the prototype stage?

 • User Interaction Testing: Prototypes allow businesses to test user flows and interaction design.

-• Visual Representation: Unlike PoCs, prototypes show a visual layout and sometimes include early user interfaces (UI) to get clarity on product design.
+• Visual Representation: Unlike PoCs, prototypes display a visual layout.
+It includes early user interfaces (UI) to get clarity on product design.

-• Iterative Feedback: Prototypes are generally used to collect user feedback and update the product before final development.
+• Iterative Feedback: Prototypes generally collect user feedback and update the product before final development.

 Example

-Consider creating a prototype under the fitness tracker mobile app development process.
-The prototype might include basic functionalities like setting fitness goals or viewing daily steps.
+Understand this with a scenario of creating a prototype of a fitness app development.
+The prototype might include basic functionalities like setting fitness goals, tracking fitness progress, or viewing daily steps.
 However, it may not yet include advanced features such as detailed analytics or multi-device syncing.

 When Should You Use a Prototype?